How do we help someone with dementia feel secure in our care?

 To find yourself suddenly unable to do something simple is terrifying.
 If you realize that you are becoming increasingly impaired, you know that depending on others to provide for your every need is coming.
 You know you’ll become more and more of a burden.
 You also know you will have to trust those who love you to keep you safe and comfortable.

-How can we, as families and caregivers, help our loved ones come to trust us—even though they are becoming increasingly less able to make sense out of what we are asking them to do?
+How can we, as families and caregivers, help our loved ones come to trust us and be less anxious—even though they are becoming increasingly less able to make sense out of what we are asking them to do?

 Dementia can be terrifying, but we can make it less so…